Northeastern-Electric-Racing/Telemetry-Hub-2/compose/README.md

 *These profiles are non-exhuastive, there are plently of use cases these profiles do not cover.
 In that case, you can write your own profile to cover it.*

+#### Examples with and without profiles

+- To send some simulated data to a client you are running with `npm`: `./argos.sh client-dev up`
+- To start a mqtt server with scylla running through `cargo`: `docker compose -f ./siren-base/compose.siren.yml -f ./compose/compose.calypso.yml up`

 #### Customizing runtime profiles of the project via docker compose